kb-dk/ds-solr/README.md

 For testing, Solr should be installed locally.
 The local installation runs in SolrCloud mode and uses the same setup files as production.

+1. Ensure that the current folder for the term is the `ds-solr`-checkout.
 1. Download Solr 8.2 binary release from https://lucene.apache.org/solr/downloads.html
 `wget 'http://mirrors.dotsrc.org/apache/lucene/solr/8.2.0/solr-8.2.0.tgz'`
 1. Unpack it